IGEL-Community/PSIGEL/Docs/Get-UMSProfileAssignment.md

 # Get-UMSProfileAssignment

 ## SYNOPSIS
-Gets information on an device or device directory assignment of a profile.
+Gets information on a device or device directory assignment of a profile.

 ## SYNTAX